 Find out where the real threat to your company lies by reading this FREE Special Report, Employee Theft: Statistics, Interviewing Techniques and Tips to Optimize your Employee Theft Policy.

-Let me tell you what I mean.
 These are some of the benefits of sharing a personal story:

 - There’s a greater sense of reciprocity.
 When I open up and present a bit of myself to you, perhaps even regarding bad decisions I’ve made, then that encourages you to share a bit of yourself.